NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 More details on this case study can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).

 ### Audit commission: Qualitative assessment of identified disparities
-These above quantitative disparities do not establish prohibited _prima facie_ discrimination.
+The above quantitative disparities do not establish prohibited _prima facie_ discrimination.
 Rather, the identified disparities serve as a starting point to assess potential unfair treatment according to the context-sensitive qualitative doctrine.
 To assess unfair treatment, we question a commission of experts:
 1. Is there an indication that one of the statistically significant features, or a combination of the features, stated in Figure 3-4 are critically linked to one or multiple protected grounds?
 2. In the context of disinformation detection, is it as harmful to classify true content as false (false positive) as false content as true (false negative)?
 3. For a specific cluster of people, is it justifiable to have true content classified as false 8 percentage points more often?
 For a specific cluster of people, is it justifiable to have false content classified as true 13 percentage points more often?
 4. Is it justifiable that the disinformation classification algorithm is too harsh towards users with verified profile, more #followers and higher user engagement and too lenient towards users with non-verified profile, less #followers and lower user engagement?

+More context on the questions submitted to the audit commission can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/tree/master/audit_commission).

 ## Conclusion
 The audit commissions convenes in Jan-Feb 2023, to elaborate on the above questions.